 - Limited wine shop access: In the Boston area, I have the benefit of having several nearby wineshops with knowledgable staff that carry a diverse selection of wines, including from smaller producers.
 But I have travelled enough to know there are lots of places in the US where the main place to buy wine is a grocery store or other large liquor store.
 Yes, you can find wine, but mostly from large producers that are putting their money into marketing more than the vineyard.
 I would definitely encourage anyone interested in wine without a reliable local quality wine shop to consider membership.

 With Christmas just two weeks away as a write this, we are down to the wire for getting those gifts!

 You still have time to purchase a California Wine Club membership as a gift.
 To start out, choose the wine club level that you want to gift, and click to get more information.
 May you want to go with the basic Premier Series to get them started ($40.95 per each regular two bottle shipment) or maybe the Aged Cabernet Series for that special wine lover on your list.

 Select the “Give a Gift” option to start purchasing the Club as a gift.
 For an extra $14, you can have a special gift announcement sent to you or the recipient, which should arrive in 3 to 4 business days.
-That way, if you order soon this should arrive by Christmas, with the wines to follow in January.

 You can also choose how many shipments you want to give as a gift, anywhere from 1 to 12.
 This way, you can gift someone wine shipments for the whole year, just one shipment or anywhere in between.
 The flexibility is really a great part of the California Wine Club.